 HOW POLITICIANS ARE MAKING MATTERS WORSE

 In PART I of this series of posts on healthcare, I made the case that because of the unrealistic beliefs embodied by U.S. statutes and in the minds of Americans, the U.S. healthcare system is unsustainable—and that Obamacare has made matters worse.
-Obamacare has doubled down on the false idea that the U.S. can afford to pay for all of the healthcare every citizen wants on demand, without each citizen having to bear significant costs for consuming healthcare.
-The demand for healthcare will outstrip the healthcare supply, and the costs of healthcare will spiral upward as the consumption of healthcare increase.
+Obamacare has doubled down on the false idea that the U.S. can afford to pay for all of the healthcare every citizen wants on-demand, without each citizen having to bear significant costs for consuming healthcare.
+The demand for healthcare will outstrip the healthcare supply, and the costs of healthcare will spiral upward as the consumption of healthcare increases.

 Lastly, I pointed out that no matter how wonderful it would be if everyone could have access to free healthcare, or how “immoral” it would be to deny everyone’s wants or needs for healthcare, if the costs would be more than the country can bear, then it is impossible for all citizens to have all the healthcare they want at a cost below the cost of producing that healthcare (much less at little to no cost).
 Labeling unlimited access to healthcare a “right” does not change the reality of unaffordability.
 It only validates a fallacy and escalates the demands for the impossible.[i]